Realizing the promise of electronic data capture in clinical trials

-Since the development of the International Council for Harmonisation (ICH) Good Clinical Practice (GCP) guideline, the scale, complexity and cost of clinical studies have increased.
+Since the development of the International Council for Harmonisation (ICH) Good Clinical Practice (GCP) guidelines, the scale, complexity and cost of clinical studies have increased.
 The E6 R2 addendum came into effect in Europe on 14 June 2017 and includes several topical GCP inspection areas.

 This move will undoubtedly require a shift in mindset for quality assurance (QA) and monitoring teams.
 It is evident that this new addendum requires a concerted educational effort by many organisations to allow their workforce to adopt a new way of working.
-Human error can have many repercussions in a clinical studies which could ultimately delay product to market, or stop it getting there at all.
+Human error can have many repercussions in a clinical studies which could ultimately delay a product to market, or stop it getting there at all.

 Making the transition to EDC

 The advent of EDC technologies is shaping the clinical trials data management landscape, offering many benefits for the industry.

 Adoption of EDC was initially slow.
 However as users began to understand what could be achieved with EDC and the limits of paper case report forms (CRFs) or standard databases, a stronger case for investment has been built.
 The last few years have seen a greater shift in the uptake of EDC with paper CRFs now only being considered for specific requirements.
 The benefits of EDC have been shown across many studies.
 These include:

 - EDC has been show to cut (on average) 41% of pre-study preparation time.
 Electronic case report form (eCRF) templates are easily modified to suit each new study, saving time that would be spent on designing and producing paper CRFs.